Part 5.1: Streamlit Integration I

 Introduction

-In this chapter, we will build a small tutorial dashboard that reads the same objects you created in the Markets chapters:
+In this chapter, we will build a small tutorial dashboard that reads normalized time-series objects:

-- mock fixed-income assets with pricing details
+- mock fixed-income securities with pricing details

 - the simulated daily prices table